Alaska Teacher Certification Application Information and Instructions

 Step 5: Download and complete the Two- & Three-Year Teacher Certification application.

-Step 6: Download the Teacher Education & Certification State-Approved Program Verification Form and fill out the Applicant Information section on the top of pages 2 and 3.
-Send pages 2 and 3 of the form to the WGU Certification Officer at the contact information below.
+Step 6: Download the Teacher Education & Certification State-Approved Program Verification Form and fill out the Applicant Information section at the top of pages 1 and 2.
+Email both pages of the form to the WGU Certification Officer at the contact information below.

 The Certification Officer will fill out the form and return it to you in a sealed envelope for inclusion in your application packet.
 WGU must have copies of all exam scores on file before completing the recommendation.

 3. Official transcripts.